 Leicester Cycling Campaign Group is a pressure group formed in 2012 to improve conditions for people who cycle in and around Leicester.
 With over 200 members, we represent a strong and independent voice for cyclists in the city and beyond.
 Our aim is to ‘make cycling normal’ by advocating for improvements to Leicester’s cycling infrastructure.
 We hope this will encourage more people to cycle for work and pleasure, leading to fewer cars on the city’s roads, less congestion and a safer environment for all.

-We meet at 7pm on the first Monday of each month, currently at The Exchange (opposite Curve), but check on Twitter or Facebook for any changes.
+We meet quarterly on the first Monday of the month at 7pm usually at The Exchange (opposite Curve).
+See below for dates of upcoming meetings and check on Twitter or Facebook for any changes.
 If you’d like to get involved or for more information, see our Get Involved and Membership pages or ask around at Leicester Critical Mass (last Friday in the month, 6pm at Curve).

 UPCOMING MEETINGS & EVENTS

-We have at last been able to set up online payment for new members.
-So, if you’ve ever thought you should really join us but haven’t had the chance to do so, or you’ve signed-up at an event but not paid your membership (currently lifetime), here’s where you can do it. £2 for individuals, £5 for families.
+We have now set up online payment for new members.
+So, if you’ve ever thought you should really join us but haven’t had the chance to do so or you’ve signed up at an event but not paid your membership (currently lifetime), here’s where you can do it £2 for individuals, £5 for families.